GoogleCloudPlatform/cloud-hackathons/hacks/genmedia-on-gcp/README.md

 ### Description

-Start by designing the **brand guidelines**, include at least the *aesthetics* (e.g. 1920s art deco) and the *values* (e.g. sustainable farming) that you want to convey.
+Start by designing the **brand guidelines**, these should include:

+- *Aesthetics* (e.g. 1920s art deco)
+- *Values* (e.g. sustainable farming)
+- *Mood / Color Palette* (e.g. film noir)
+- *Target Audience* (e.g. 20-35 year old farmers)

 These characteristics will guide all the visuals we create for the product.

 Next, create a description of your **protagonist** who is the main character of your ad.
 This description needs to be detailed enough so that we can achieve consistency from shot to shot in the ad.

 Now, we'll craft an **overall narrative** to tell the story of the *Cymbal Pod* and what makes it compelling.
 We will do this by creating textual descriptions of at least **three scenes** describing what happens in each scene and how they tie together to tell your story.

 And finally, create **a tagline or call to action** that meets the brand guidelines (e.g Available for pre-order now*)*.
 We'll use that text in our final ad video.

+Using Gemini in this challenge is fair game, but if you want to flex your creative muscles and do your own writing, please feel free to.

 We've created a storage bucket with the same name as your project id, navigate there, and upload a text document with all this information into that bucket.